Dyke-F/Medical-Self-Discover/README.md

 ## Install

-To install Medical Self-Discover, run the following command in your terminal:
+To install and modify Medical Self-Discover, run the following command in your terminal:

 ```shell